isaacnmm/pestpolicy-hugo2XX/content/posts/termite-inspection-cost/index.md

 ##  *Details: Average Termite Inspection Cost?*

 *Caution: the termite inspector must be experienced, licensed, insured, and bonded.
-So, what's the average termite inspection cost? * As an estate closing cost, the termite inspection costs will be about $60 to $150, plus this will also give you a [WDO (Wood-Destroying) Report](https://housemaster.com/article/401-wood-destroying-organism-inspection) with two sections.
+So, what's the average termite inspection cost? * As an estate closing cost, the termite inspection costs will be about $60 to $150, plus this will also give you a [WDO (Wood-Destroying) Report](https://housemaster.com/article/401-wood-destroying-organism-inspection)with two sections.

 - **Section 1**: Includes the critical step the homeowner or the exterminator must take to protect their investment structures from the termites. - **Section 2**: Outlines the likely problems or shortcomings during the termite control process using thebest termite killers, a professional exterminator, orhome remedies.